NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### `nix-locate`

 Consider using `nix-locate` from the [`nix-index`](https://github.com/nix-community/nix-index) tool to find derivations that provide what you need.

-You will need the `Xlib.h` headers from the `X11` C package, the Nixpkgs derivation for which is `libX11`, available in the `xorg` package set.

 ### Adding package sets as dependencies